matheusramosprog/matheusramosprog/README.md

 Computer Scientist <br>
 Here you will find some of my projects.

-- 🧑‍💻 Development & Infrastructure;
+- 🧑‍💻 Software Engineer & Infrastructure;
 - 🔒 Cybersecurity;
-- 💪 Training every day;
+- 💪 Always Exercise;
 <br>

 <div>